Community Thought Leaders

 Peter Zhang is General Counsel and Board Secretary of Sony Mobile, a role which requires him to lead the legal department for Greater China.
 He has more than 17 years of in-house experience in China, having previously also held corporate positions with Unilever China, Ericsson China and Yahoo China.
 Zhang holds an LLB and LLM and has also practised in a Hong Kong law firm.
 Active in legal society, he has participated on various occasions in the drafting of legislation from an industry point of view, and has been active in legislation lobbying.
 Throughout his career, he has developed experience across a range of areas including M&A, compliance, anti-trust and competition, trade and commerce, litigation and arbitration, risk management and control, commercial negotiation, employment and IP protections.

-Senior Legal Counsel - Construction, 10-15 yrs PQE, Hong Kong
+Senior Attorney - Conglomerate, 8-10 yrs PQE, Hong Kong

-APAC Compliance Director - Retail, 10 yrs PQE, Hong Kong
+General Counsel - Fintech, 15+ yrs PQE, Hong Kong

-Group Legal Counsel - Fintech/e-Commerce, 5 yrs PQE, Singapore
+Legal Counsel - Medical Devices, 5-7 yrs PQE, Singapore